xpipe-io/xpipe/CONTRIBUTING.md

 You can use the gradle wrapper to build and run the project:
 - `gradlew app:run` will run the desktop application.
 You can set various useful properties in `app/build.gradle`
 - `gradlew clean dist` will create a distributable production version in `dist/build/dist/base`.
-- `gradlew <project>:test` will run the tests of the specified project.

 You are also able to properly debug the built production application:
 - The `dist/build/dist/base/app/scripts/xpiped_debug` script will launch the application in debug mode and with a console attached to it

 ## Modularity and IDEs

-All XPipe components target [Java 25](https://openjdk.java.net/projects/jdk/25/) and make full use of the Java Module System (JPMS).
+All XPipe components target [Java 26](https://openjdk.java.net/projects/jdk/26/) and make full use of the Java Module System (JPMS).
 All components are modularized, including all their dependencies.
 In case a dependency is (sadly) not modularized yet, module information is manually added using [extra-java-module-info](https://github.com/gradlex-org/extra-java-module-info).
 Further, note that as this is a pretty complicated Java project that fully utilizes modularity, many IDEs still have problems building this project properly.

-For example, you can't build this project in eclipse or vscode as it will complain about missing modules.
+For example, it might be difficult to build this project in eclipse or vscode as it will complain about missing modules.
 The tested and recommended IDE is IntelliJ.
-When setting up the project in IntelliJ, make sure that the correct JDK (Java 25) is selected both for the project and for gradle itself.
+When setting up the project in IntelliJ, make sure that the correct JDK (Java 26) is selected both for the project and for gradle itself.

 ## Contributing guide